Controlling and Manipulating Loop Behavior in JavaScript: A Deep Dive

 Loops are fundamental in JavaScript programming, providing the ability to iterate over data and execute repetitive tasks efficiently.
 JavaScript offers a rich set of keywords and constructs to control the behavior of loops, allowing developers to optimize workflows and handle complex scenarios effectively.
 This article explores these constructs, their applications, and practical examples to demonstrate their use.

-: Exit a Loop Prematurely
+1. break: Exit a Loop Prematurely

 Example: